Harish-2001/loan-prediction2/README.md

 Multi Linear Regressor | Multiple linear regression (MLR), also known simply as multiple regression, is a statistical technique that uses several explanatory variables to predict the outcome of a response variable.
 Multiple regression is an extension of linear (OLS) regression that uses just one explanatory variable. |
 Random Forest Regressor | The random forest combines hundreds or thousands of decision trees, trains each one on a slightly different set of the observations, splitting nodes in each tree considering a limited number of the features.
 The final predictions of the random forest are made by averaging the predictions of each individual tree. |
 Decission Tree Regressor | Decision Tree is a decision-making tool that uses a flowchart-like tree structure or is a model of decisions and all of their possible results, including outcomes, input costs, and utility.Decision-tree algorithm falls under the category of supervised learning algorithms.
 It works for both continuous as well as categorical output variables. |

+## Data Sets
+The data set was collected from Kaggle, it consists of approx 750 rows and 600 columns.
+It contains variables like Gender, Marrital status, Income, Loan Amount, Loan Amount Term, Credit History, etc.

 ## Quick Start
 To use the repo and run inferences, please follow the guidelines below
 </br>